+In order to introduce and investigate the entanglement entropy/spectrum in these non-Hermitian systems, we use a generalized definition of the (reduced) density matrix in terms of the biorthogonal basis \cite{Brody2013, Weigert2003}.
+First, we will show that for non-interacting systems, the entanglement entropy and spectrum can be efficiently computed from the correlation and overlap matrices in the biorthogonal basis.
+Furthermore, we will demonstrate that the entanglement entropy and spectrum can be used to detect various universal properties of non-Hermitian gapped (topological) systems.
+For example, we show that the topological gapped (trivial) PT-symmetric phase in the non-Hermitian SSH model supports (does not support) robust mid-gap states in the entanglement spectrum.
+The existence of the mid-gap states in the entanglement spectrum is concurrent with the existence of protected physical boundary modes in these PT-symmetric phases \cite{Yao2018,Lieu2018}: Thus, the entanglement spectrum provides a way to characterize the topological non-Hermitian phases.

-Next, we study the entanglement entropy at the critical points which separate one of the PT symmetric phases and the PT broken phase.
-At the critical point separating the trivial PT symmetric phase and the PT broken phase, we show that the entanglement entropy for the subsystem of length $L_A$ scales as $S_A = (c/3) \ln L_A +\cdots$ with $c=-2$.
-This negative central charge $c=-2$ can be attributed to the {\it bc}-ghost fermionic theory which is a non-unitary CFT \cite{Polchinski,Blumenhagen,FRIEDAN198693, KAUSCH2000513, Kausch1995,GURUSWAMY1998661,SM}.
+Furthermore, we found, at a critical point appearing in the non-Hermitian SSH model, the entanglement entropy {\it decreases} logarithmically in the subsystem size -- this signals the emergence of non-unitary conformal field theory (CFT).
+More specifically, at the critical point separating the trivial PT-symmetric phase and the spontaneously PT-broken phase in the non-Hermitian SSH model, we show that the entanglement entropy for the subsystem of length $L_A$ scales as $S_A = (c/3) \ln L_A +\cdots$ with $c=-2$.
+The negative central charge $c=-2$ can be attributed to the {\it bc}-fermionic ghost theory \cite{Polchinski,Blumenhagen,FRIEDAN198693, KAUSCH2000513, Kausch1995,GURUSWAMY1998661,SM}.